Who are we. Why are we here. Why have we filled your car with Jello.

 You may be wondering all of these things and more (or less – you may be quite certain why we filled your car with Jello).

 Nerd & Tie is a site brought to you by the letter N, the number 3 and the letter 7.
-Started initially as a fortnightly podcast in August of 2013, in June of 2014 Nerd & Tie expanded to the “Mega-Blog” — because we have more to talk about than what fits into a podcast every other Sunday.
-Gen Prock replaced Pher Sturz, who also co-hosted the podcast and contributed to the site until the end of December 2016.
+Started initially as a fortnightly podcast in August of 2013, in June of 2014 Nerd & Tie expanded to include a news section.
+In 2018 we started launching additional podcast to cover more topics (and the original podcast shifted to monthly in 2019).

 Nerd & Tie covers anything and everything remotely nerdy, along with the Midwestern, National and International convention scenes and community.
 We also occasionally do live shows of the our podcasts at cons, so keep a lookout.

 We’re pretty awesome.